Felix-1871/Contacts/README.md

 ### Backend

 1. Clone the repository
-2. Open the solution in Visual Studio
+2. Open the solution in Visual Studio or your editor of choice
-3. Open the Package Manager Console
+3. Open the Package Manager Console or terminal
-4. Run `Update-Database` to create the database
+4. Run `Update-Database`/ `dotnet ef update-database` to create the database
 5. Run the project

 ### Frontend